bcarr092/pyCovertAudio/README.md

 ### Running pyCovertAudio

-To launch the pyCovertAudio application first run the command `make install` then set add the following paths to the **PYTHONPATH** environment variable:
+To launch the pyCovertAudio application first run the command `make install` then add the following paths to the **PYTHONPATH** environment variable:

 * lib
 * lib/&lt;platform&gt;/&lt;target&gt;/&lt;arch&gt;